Barry Knight

 -

-Nonstop airfare from Salt Lake City to Detroit (airfare from other cities can be arranged)
+Roundtrip airfare from Salt Lake City to Fayetteville, Arkansas (airfare from other cities can be arranged)

 -